-- 4.10 Stautory assessment / Education Health Care Plan - 4.10.1 The Inclusion Manager takes the leading role in securing, reviewing and managing provision for pupils who have exceptional needs. - 4.10.2 The majority of SEN pupils will have their needs met through mainstream provision, however ins some cases in consultation with the parents, the academy is entitled to ask the Local Authority (LA) to conduct an Education, Health and Care Plan (ECHP) needs assessment. - 4.10.3 In such cases then a request can be made by the parent/carer, academy to the LA if the child has demonstrated significant cause for concern.
-The LA will be given information about the child's progress over time, and will also receive documentation in relation to the child's special educational needs and any other action taken to deal with those needs, including any resources or special arrangements already put in place.
+- 4.10 Statutory assessment / Education Health Care Plan - 4.10.1 The SENDco takes the leading role in securing, reviewing and managing provision for pupils who have exceptional needs. - 4.10.2 The majority of SEN pupils will have their needs met through mainstream provision, however ins some cases in consultation with the parents, the academy is entitled to ask the Local Authority (LA) to conduct an Education, Health and Care Plan (ECHP) needs assessment. - 4.10.3 In such cases, a request can be made by the parent/carer, or the school, to the LA.
+The LA will be given information about the child's progress over time and will also receive documentation in relation to the child's special educational needs and any other action taken to deal with those needs, including any resources or special arrangements already put in place.